 Pack Lunch Carefully

 Sending your child to school with lunch from home can give you more control over what your child eats, but pay attention to what you pack.
 One study found packed lunches had less nutrient dense goods, providing less protein, fiber, and calcium than school lunches.
-The takeaway: avoid packing too many snacks and provider water or milk as a beverage.
+The takeaway: avoid packing too many snacks and provide water or milk as a beverage.

 “Packing a variety of foods within each food group — protein, fruits, veggies, dairy, grains — can help ensure your child is getting a balance of nutrients.
 These foods can fuel their brain for the school day," says pediatric nutritionist Eva Manthe, RDN.